Let’s review the Legacy Emergency Meals and decide if it is a rational money expenditure or not.

 As for me, freeze-dried food is nothing compared with homemade meals, although nowadays its packages are so professional looking with ‘perfect’ photos of meals.

-Of course, I know that comparing homemade meals and frozen meals is unfair because, as for me, nothing can be more delicious than a home-prepared dish.
+Of course, I know that comparing homemade meals and frozen meals is unfair because, for me, nothing can be more delicious than a home-prepared dish.
 And freeze-dried meals could never be compared with them.
 Well, maybe.

 To tell you the truth, the food’s flavor should not be the determining factor in buying emergency food.
-The primary factors are as per the following:

-- Long durability;
+- Long foods durability;

-- Very safe packages.
+- Very safe Legacy Food packages.

 Taste is a supporting actor in this process, more like a nice bonus, a nice addition to the previously mentioned factors.